 Supreme Court declines to take up student loan case

-The Supreme Court on Thursday declined an emergency appeal brought forward by a group of Wisconsin taxpayers who had challenged President Joe Biden's student-loan forgiveness plan.
+The Supreme Court on Thursday declined an emergency appeal by a group of Wisconsin taxpayers who had challenged President Joe Biden's student-loan forgiveness plan.

-Justice Amy Coney Barrett denied the emergency court filing, which had asked the court to block Mr. Biden's plan, without comment.
-The matter went to Barrett because she oversees requests arising from the U.S. Court of Appeals for the 7th Circuit, where the request was filed.
+Justice Amy Coney Barrett denied without comment the emergency court filing, which had asked the court to block Mr. Biden's plan.
+The matter had gone to Barrett because she oversees requests arising from the U.S. Court of Appeals for the 7th Circuit, where the request was filed.

 She did not refer the matter to the full court.
 The decision was not a reflection on the merits of the case, but rather indicates the court will not get involved before the matter has played out in the lower courts.